mrkkrp/markkarpov.com/tutorial/th.md

 516 -- = 2 * 2 + 256 * 2
 ```

 It works!
-Let's combine the two cases into the single `deriveCountable`
+Let's combine the two cases into a single `deriveCountable` helper:
-helper:

 ```haskell
 deriveCountable :: Name -> Q [Dec]